 Posted July 10, 2013, 12:07 ET | Comments Off

 A student has asked for my comments on the books that GMUSL recommends as summer reading.
-I can’t say I found the list very helpful, Boring and confusing, nearly all of them.
-No doubt, one’s views on the subject are bound to be idiosyncratic, as I am sure mine are.
-But here they are: Philip Howard’s The Death of Common Sense is still as good read, as is Walter Olson’s The Rule of Lawyers; more recently, there’s Cass Sunstein’s Nudge and Bob Frank’s Darwinian Economics.
-You might also look at Harvey Silverglate’s Three Felonies a Day and Tyler Cowen’s Creative Destruction.
+I can’t say I found the list very helpful, No doubt, one’s views on the subject are bound to be idiosyncratic, as I am sure mine are.
+But here they are: Philip Howard’s The Death of Common Sense is still a good read, as is Walter Olson’s The Rule of Lawyers; more recently, there’s Cass Sunstein’s Nudge and Bob Frank’s Darwinian Economics.
+You might also look at Harvey Silverglate’s Three Felonies a Day and Nick Taleb’s Antifragile (which should have been 2/3 shorter).

 Please note that the first class in Contracts I is on August 22.